csukuangfj/kaldifeat/README.md

           9.0863,  8.7488,  8.4695,  8.6710,  8.7728,  8.7405,  8.9824]])
 ```

-You can compute the fbank feature for the same wave using the following command:
+You can compute the fbank feature for the same wave with `Kaldi` using the following commands:

 ```bash
 echo "1 test.wav" > test.scp